 Transformers - 1) Choose Transform Attribute from the drop-down menu.
-Transformer ?
-S true .
-In other words, it will transform our "age" column into a column that tells us if an Transformer Name e.g., double-weight 2 animal is young or not.
+Transformer ? & Transform Attribute 1 ~ 2) We want to create a Transformer that will replace all ages less than 1 with the Boolean true .
+In other words, it will transform our "age" column into a column that tells us if an animal is young or not.
 What is a good name for this Transformer?
-Dataset to Transform Attribute Of Select a Dataset Attribute to Transform Select an attribute 3) Select the dataset you'd like to transform.
+Transformer Name e.g., double-weight 2 animal is young of not.
+What is a good name for this mansformer: Dataset to Transform Attribute Of Select a Dataset Attribute to Transform Select an attribute V 4 3) Select the dataset you'd like to transform.
 New Name for Transformed Attribute 4) What attribute will we be transforming?
-Formula for Transformed Attribute Values \bigstar Select the attribute.
+Formula for Transformed Attribute Values Contract: $Row \rightarrow Any \rightarrow 6$ ★ Select the attribute.
 Notice that CODAP replaced the blank in the starred line of text (left) with the attribute name you selected!
-Purpose Statement What does the expression do to each row?
-5) What would be an appropriate name for our transformed attribute?
+Purpose Statement 5) What would be an appropriate name for our transformed attribute?
 7 6) The Contract includes a Domain (row) only.
 What is the Range?
-For each row, replace the value of attribute with the result of the expression: e.g., Weight 2 7) Let's write a Purpose Statement: Checks each to see Apply Transformer if 8) What is the expression?
+For each row, replace the value of attribute with the result of the expression: e.g., Weight 2 7) Let's write a Purpose Statement: Checks each to see Apply transformer if 8) What is the expression?